History, Political Science, and International Studies Program

 POL-205 - Political Ideas Seminar

 Selected readings from original sources in the area of modern and contemporary political philosophy.
-Topics covered include democracy, liberalism, Marxism, and liberation ideologies.
-Emphasis is on developing writing and analytic skills.
-[Required for political science majors who should take it in their sophomore or junior year.]
-Also offered as PHI-205.
+Topics covered include various ideologies, ideal government, liberty, equality, individualism, and the role of women in the public sphere.
+Emphasis is on writing and speaking skills.
 Prerequisite: ENG-111.

 POL-210 - International Politics